-Parents wanting to save or invest on behalf of children who are younger than this have the option of a Junior ISA, which can be accessed once the child reaches 18.
-You can save up to £9,000 into a Junior ISA in the 2021-22 tax year.
+Parents wanting to save or invest on behalf of children who are younger than this have the option of a Junior ISA, which their child can access once they reach 18.
+You can save up to 2023-24 tax year.

-As long as you’re prepared to accept the risk that they might fall in value, then over the long-term, an investment Junior ISA may provide the potential for greater returns than a cash Junior ISA.
-Remember, though, that investments can fall in value as well as rise, which means there's a risk of getting back less than you put in.
-However, as the money can be left to grow for 18 years, this should hopefully allow plenty of time to ride out any stock market volatility along the way.
+As long as you’re prepared to accept the risk that they might fall in value, then over the long term an investment Junior ISA may provide the potential for greater returns than a cash Junior ISA.
+As the money can be left to grow for 18 years, this should hopefully allow plenty of time to ride out any stock market volatility along the way.

 Your 20s and 30s

-These years are often filled with important milestones, such as buying your first home, getting married, or starting a family.
+These years are often filled with important milestones, such as buying your first home, getting married and starting a family.

 You may need to get your hands on your cash in a couple of years, in which case a cash savings account is likely to be your best bet.
 Most cash ISAs give you the flexibility to take out your money whenever you need to.